josemazo/bmo/README.md

 ### 2.1.
 Initial considerations

 Before start explaining how to use `BMO`, it would be nice to _briefly_ know how `Docker` works. `Docker` takes an `image`, something like in a virtual machine, and boots a `Linux` in your running `Linux`, something like a virutal machine.
 So, what is the difference?
-It's a little bit complicated, but you can read about what `Docker` is [here](https://docs.docker.com/introduction/understanding-docker/).
+It's a little bit complicated, but [here](https://docs.docker.com/introduction/understanding-docker/) you can read about what `Docker` is.
 The point here is that you will have much better performance that in a virtual machine, in most cases, the same as if you run your sofware from your native machine, and this is very important when you are dealing with `Machine Learning`.

 In summary, the main thing about `Docker` is that you have `images` and `containers`.
 A `container` is a running instance of an `image`, so you can have multiple `containers` from the same `image`.
 And what happens when you install some software or you create some files in a `container`?
 You can lose them if you remove the `container`, but you only need to commit the changes to an `image`, kind of _super easy_.